 Web-only users do not have access to Docker on the client (in addition, some shell users don't have access to Docker for security reasons, for example visitors to cloud.curoverse.com).
 Ther should be a mechanism to submit a request to pull a Docker image for use in Arvados.

 There's at least one utility for pulling/manipulating images:

-However last I checked it doesn't support the "docker save" tarfile dump that we use.
-Support could be added.
+However last I checked it doesn't support conversion to the "docker save" tarfile dump that we use.
+Maybe we could add support.

 Special container request¶

-Special format container request recognized by crunch-run which executes "docker pull" and/or "docker build" (instead of docker run) and produces the image collection as output.
-(My preferred solution).
-Conveniently, now that we have "secrets" support this makes it possible to pull from private repos.
+Special format container request recognized by crunch-run which executes "docker pull" (instead of "docker run") and produces the image collection as output.

 New microservice with API for "pull image".
 This would avoid the overhead of starting up a dedicated VM to run a download process that usually only takes a few seconds.